Senicide: COVID-19 and senicide

 The COVID-19 pandemic brought to light attitudes of ageism in policy and private life which neglected the value and vulnerability of the elderly heavily or completely.
 Senicide related to the pandemic was counted as "the word of the hour" by Niall Ferguson.
 Usually pandemics hit children first, but the coronavirus primarily targeted the elderly.
 Their protection should have come paramount from a humanitarian point of view.
 Niall Ferguson argued hopefully in 2020: "Senicide will never be tolerated in the 2020s, least of all in modern, developed democracies".

 By culture

 India

 In the southern Indian state of Tamil Nadu, the illegal practice of senicide – known locally as thalaikoothal – is said to occur dozens or perhaps hundreds of times each year.
 The practice is illegal in India.

 Inuit

 In earlier times Inuit would leave their elderly on the ice to die but it was rare, except during famines.
 The last known case of Inuit senicide was in 1939.

+Chukchi

+Ethnographic accounts describe a historical practice of voluntary death among the Chukchi of northeastern Siberia, in which elderly or terminally ill individuals could request death at the hands of close relatives.
+Anthropologist Rane Willerslev has argued that the practice was culturally understood as a form of ritual sacrifice rather than ordinary suicide.

+Native Americans

+Some encyclopedic sources have reported that certain nomadic groups, including the Shoshone and Ahtna, abandoned elderly individuals during periods of migration or resource scarcity.
+Modern scholarship, however, generally interprets these accounts as survival-driven abandonment rather than institutionalized senicide.

+Some sources have reported that among the Aché of Paraguay, elderly individuals, particularly women, were sometimes killed in situations of extreme resource scarcity or mobility stress.